alex-free/alex-free.github.io/readme.md

 * [A999 Activator](a999-activator) - A completely automatic solution that tether downgrades to iOS 9.2-9.3.3, jailbreaks, and activates any iPhone 6S, iPhone 6S Plus, or iPhone SE.

+* [Dusk Downgrade](dusk-downgrade) -  A completely automatic solution that tether downgrades to iOS 10-iOS 15 for A9 and A10 devices.

 * [Headphone Notification Disabler](headphone-notification-disabler) - Turn off the loud music notification Apple added in iOS 14.

 * [iOS Repo](ios-repo) - Software and tweaks for jailbroken iOS devices.